outpaddling/npmount/README.md

 ## Security

-NPmount is safer than sudo, since it never allows the execution of arbitrary code under escalated privileges.
-Only mount, umount, and configuration update commands are ever run as root.
+NPMount is safer than sudo, since it never allows the execution of arbitrary code under escalated privileges.
+Only mount and umount commands for authorized mount points are ever run as root.

 ## Configuration file

 The configuration file is simple.
 It indicates which mount points can be controlled by members of a given group.
-The default configurtion shown below indicates that members of the operator group can mount and unmount directories under /media, which commonly contains mount points for USB sticks and optical discs.
+The default configuration shown below indicates that members of the operator group can mount and unmount all directories under /media, which commonly contains mount points for USB sticks and optical discs.

 ```